- Case Western Reserve University School of Law, J.D., 2010, summa cum laude, Order of the Coif

 - The Honorable Karen Nelson Moore, United States Court of Appeals for the Sixth Circuit, 2011-2012

-Ms. Roe is a member of the American Health Lawyers Association and the Cleveland Metropolitan Bar Association.
+Amanda is a member of the Antitrust Sections of the American Bar Association and the American Health Lawyers Association.

-Prior to joining Vorys, Ms. Roe served as a law clerk to the Honorable Karen Nelson Moore of the United States Court of Appeals for the Sixth Circuit.
+Prior to joining Vorys, Amanda served as a law clerk to the Honorable Karen Nelson Moore of the United States Court of Appeals for the Sixth Circuit.

 Professional and Community Activities